 Secretariats shall not make value judgments about the justification and shall ask the member body in case of doubt.

-If member bodies do not name an expert in the Form, they have two (2) weeks following the result of the vote to name their expert.
+If member bodies do not name an Expert in the Form, they have two (2) weeks following the result of the vote to name their Expert.
 If this delay is not respected, the member body's participation will not be counted, thereby affecting the approval requirement for b) above.

-Individual committees may increase this minimum requirement of nominated experts.
+Individual committees may increase this minimum requirement of nominated Experts.

-In cases, where it can be documented that the industry and/or technical knowledge exists only with a very small number of P-members, then the committee may request permission from the technical management board to proceed with fewer than 4 or 5 nominated technical experts.
+In cases, where it can be documented that the industry and/or technical knowledge exists only with a very small number of P-members, then the committee may request permission from the technical management board to proceed with fewer than 4 or 5 nominated technical Experts.

-2.3.6 Once a new work item proposal is accepted, it shall be registered in the programme of work of the relevant technical committee or subcommittee as a new project with the appropriate priority.
+2.3.6 Once a new work item proposal is accepted, it shall be registered in the programme of work of the relevant committee as a new project with the appropriate priority.
 The agreed target dates (see 2.1.6) shall be indicated on the appropriate form.

-The voting results will be reported to the ISO Central Secretariat (using Form 6) or the IEC Central Office (using Form RVN) within 4 weeks after the close of the ballot.
+The voting results will be reported to the ISO Central Secretariat (using Form 6) or the IEC Secretariat (using Form RVN) within 4 weeks after the close of the ballot.

 2.3.7 The inclusion of the project in the programme of work concludes the proposal stage.